Graduate Progress Reports

-Finally, annual progress reports provide a repository of student activity that can be used to assess graduate training as a whole, to help academic units and Graduate Studies formulate goals for the Office of the Dean of Graduate Studies and Postdoctoral Fellows and to recognize the accomplishments of our students.
+Finally, graduate progress reports provide a repository of student activity that can be used to assess graduate training as a whole, to help academic units and Graduate Studies formulate goals and to recognize the accomplishments of our students.

 The process mandated in GGR 1.8.1 is as follows: